sivadath/design-patterns/README.md

 # design-patterns
-Creating project for practicing every module here is a separate go project that refers to a design pattern scheme.
+Every module here is a separate go project that refers to a design pattern scheme.